 - apprentices must receive appropriate notice of their professional discussion time.
 There should be a minimum of 3 working-weeks' notice of the time, date and venue. - EPAOs must structure their discussion around the following four areas, covering the KSBs to be tested as detailed in the KSB mapping section of this document.
-These areas are: - contributing to civil engineering solutions by preparing and producing engineering drawings or models, using software and digital technologies - health, safety, welfare and risk management, used in their civil engineering work - utilising project management, quality management and assurance systems within their work - personal and professional practice and development - independent assessors must assess the professional discussion using the grading descriptors in this document - video conferencing can be used to conduct the professional discussion, but the EPAO must have processes in place to verify the identity of the apprentice and ensure the apprentice is not being aided in some way - apprentices may refer to their portfolio when answering the questions
+These areas are: - o using technical software to present civil engineering information - health, safety and welfare - project management - o personal and professional practice - independent assessors must assess the professional discussion using the grading descriptors in this document - video conferencing can be used to conduct the professional discussion, but the EPAO must have processes in place to verify the identity of the apprentice and ensure the apprentice is not being aided in some way - apprentices may refer to their portfolio when answering the questions

-The assessors must use the assessment tools and procedures that are set by the EPAO to record the professional discussion.
+The independent assessors must use the assessment tools and procedures that are set by the EPAO to record the professional discussion.

 If at any point the two independent assessors cannot agree on an assessment decision, then all assessment evidence must be submitted to the EPAO for a final decision.
-This process must adhere to all the parameters defined within the Roles/responsibilities and IQA section of this assessment plan, particularly with regard to the independence and occupational competence requirements of anyone making assessment judgements.
+This process must adhere to all the parameters defined within the roles/responsibilities and IQA section of this assessment plan, particularly with regard to the independence and occupational competence requirements of anyone making assessment judgements.
 Outcomes from this process will inform future standardisation activity.

-The grading decision for assessment method two will be reported to the EPAO.
+The grading decision for the professional discussion underpinned by portfolio will be reported to the EPAO.
 The grade will be based on a holistic view of the professional discussion and calculated using the grading descriptors.